-Only about 14-16 percent of all snakes are venomous, said Baker.
-In the United States, humans experience about 8,000 bites from venomous snakes each year, according to the American International Rattlesnake Museum in Albuquerque, N.M.
-Of those, an average of 12 per year, less than 1 percent, result in death.
+Only about 14% to 16% of all snakes are venomous, said Baker.
+In the United States, humans experience about 8,000 bites from venomous snakes each year, according to the American International Rattlesnake Museum in Albuquerque, New Mexico.
+Of those, an average of 12 per year, less than 1%, result in death.
 Far more people die each year from bee stings, lightning strikes or almost any other reason.

 Description: Rattlesnakes have a tail that ends with a rattle or a partial rattle, from which they get their name.
 The rattle is made of interlocking rings of keratin (the same material our fingernails are made of).
 Rattlesnakes warn of an impending attack by vibrating the rattle, which creates a loud hissing sound.
 A rattlesnake has two heat-sensitive "pits," one on each side of its head.

 Range: North America and South America.
 Most rattlesnakes are concentrated in the southwestern United States.

 Habitat: Rattlesnakes prefer a diverse range of dry habitats, including grasslands, scrub brush, rocky hills, deserts and meadows.

 What you should know: Rattlesnake bites are the leading cause of snakebite injuries in North America and cause about 82% of fatalities.
 However, rattlesnakes rarely bite unless provoked or threatened.
 If treated promptly, the bites are rarely fatal.